endlesspint8/endlesspint8.github.io/testing/2017-01-03-nfl-expert-picks-football-prediction-drafts-2016.md

 |538|0.931|0.827|
 |fox|0.833|0.750|

-There is an additional tool available to help summarize this sort of performance still further.
+There is an additional tool available to help measure this sort of performance still further.
 Different subject areas will require different considerations of what makes an _effective_ classifier.
 For example, tracking fraudulent credit charges typically allows for fewer false positives then a medical screen.
 Regardless of the subject area however, when dealing with the same classification task, in our case correctly picking football games, you may leverage the use of one number to compare competing classifiers: the area under the curve, (<a href="https://en.wikipedia.org/wiki/Receiver_operating_characteristic#Area_under_the_curve" target="_blank">AUC</a>).

 Basically, the larger the shaded region under the line the better.